spottedd-spotify/spottedd-spotify.github.io/_pages/contents.md

 earlier.
 However, direct your attention to the following audio features: `key`, `speechiness`, `acousticness`, `instrumentalness`, `liveness`.
-As you can see, *Bad Romance* has very low values for each of these fields (close to 0 for `key`, `acousticness`, and `instrumentalness`.
-Our weighted Monte Carlo playlist is much closer to *Bad Romance*  for these field than that of the naive playlist.
+As you can see, *Bad Romance* has very low values for each of these fields (close to 0 for `key`, `acousticness`, and `instrumentalness`).
+Our weighted Monte Carlo playlist is much closer to *Bad Romance*  for these fields than that of the naive playlist.

 ### A reliable workhorse: *unique playlist models using regularized logistic regression*